ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/directives-theme-support.md

 <<(code/directives-theme-support/theme-greenish.css)

 %% TODO insert link when recipe is ready
-Read more about communication between controller in Recipe [controller-to-controller]
+Read more about communication between controller in Recipe [controller-to-controller].